 Activate or deactivate electronic flash units and/or cameras wirelessly in 4 separately controllable zones (ABCD) without leaving the camera position - audible and visual confirmation.

-Acts as a transmitter and receiver, triggering both camera and flash from up to 1600 feet away.
 Upon receiving a signal from a remote transmitter, the on-camera receiver instantaneously switches to transmit mode and signals the remote flash units to fire in sync with the remote camera.

 True Trigger Confirmation

 Verifies each successful triggering and indicates misfires via audio and/or visual confirmation signals.
 No separate transmitter/receiver system can do this.

 PocketWizard MultiMAX communicates with all PocketWizard-enabled photo gear including select Profoto, Dynalite, Norman and Photogenic flash and select Sekonic light meters.

 Capture ambient streaks of light at slow shutter speeds, even for cameras without this feature.
 Delay the sync time to fire the electronic flash unit near the end of the exposure, with precision of 1/10,000th of a second.
 Includes pre-programmed shutter speeds of 1 to 1/60th of a second, with additional setting configurable via the MultiMax's delay time adjustment screen.